liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 <!-- We should elaborate on these objects. - Jim-->

-After outputing text that identifies the portlet, we get into the real "meat" of our JSP.
+After outputting text that identifies the portlet, we get into the real "meat" of our JSP.
 We use Liferay's `<liferay-ui:search-container>` tag to return location entities from the database and list them in a table.
 The search container calls `LocationLocalServiceUtil` to get the locations.
 It then renders one instance of the `com.nosester.portlet.eventlisting.model.Location` class per table row.
-Each location is identified by it's `locationId` and each of a location's attributes are rendered in columns via the `<liferay-ui:search-container-column-text>` tags.
+Each location is identified by its `locationId` and each of a location's attributes are rendered in columns via the `<liferay-ui:search-container-column-text>` tags.